Adult Havanese

 Comfort:

 - Metal or Plastic Crate (check with your Breeder to see which your puppy prefers - we prefer plastic if they aren't watched as they can break their teeth on metal when left alone - ouch) Crates should be just large enough for your pup to turn around comfortably and sleep.
 If given a larger area, they are more apt to soil it.
 We prefer plastic or metal with bumper pads.
-Look at what someone created on their own.
 You can also buy them and personalize them.

-- A blanket to cover three sides of your crate to create a den feeling if using a crate for sleeping.
+- A blanket to cover three sides of your crate to create a den feeling if using a crate for sleeping if it is a wire crate.
 There are also crate covers that people make that are quite fancy.
 A variety of companies sell stylish crate covers or you can make one yourself.
 If you are using an x-pen, you may still want a crate inside of it to allow them to have a sleeping area that can transition out of the play yard.
 Our pups usually sleep on our beds but that's just us.
 We have wonderful boarders that sleep in their crates at the request of their parents (otherwise they are on the bed with us) and they do rather well in one and see it as their safe haven.

 - We use soft blankets to cuddle with.
-We have some from Petsmart that are cheap and can be often found in the cat or dog department for under 3 dollars depending on size.
+We have some from Petsmart that are cheap and can be often found in the cat or dog department for under 3 dollars depending on size but the cheaper they are the more they tend to wear out fast.
 We find them sleeping and cuddling up to them at a variety of times in and out of the carrying case/crate.
 Unless it's important to be stylish, old items - baby blankets etc., can be used.
-Many consignment shops sell used baby items and that includes bumper pad sets for bassinets that would be perfect for a crate. baby shops also sell used toys that are great for dogs as long as they don't have parts to break with teeth. use common sense but they love baby toys.
+Many consignment shops sell used baby items and that includes bumper pad sets for bassinets that would be perfect for a crate.
+Baby shops also sell used toys that are great for dogs as long as they don't have parts to break with teeth.
+Use common sense but they love baby toys.
+Lamaze makes wonderful toys.
+You can find used ones on Craigs list or new ones at Baby stores or Winners.
+The best part about the Lamaze toys are they are safe and you can hang them on crates, xpens etc.

 Please realize your dog loves to den and when it is surrounded by something that is familiar with them, they often settle down.
 We also give them tons of love so snuggling with you will also be a calming moment for them.